Professional Teeth Cleaning in Edmonton

 Periodontitis: This stage of gum disease occurs when tartar along the gumline breaks the attachment of the gums to the teeth, causing bone loss and periodontal pockets.
 These openings between the gums and teeth trap food particles and bacteria that damage the structures holding the teeth in place.
 A therapeutic (deep) cleaning by your hygienist or dentist, which involves removing bacteria from the periodontal and root surfaces so that the gums can reattach to them, can help prevent more damage.
 Antibiotic therapy and antimicrobial rinses are also used in some cases to help control the infection.

 Advanced Periodontitis: In this third stage of periodontal disease, the gums, periodontal ligaments and bone sustain so much damage that the teeth may begin to loosen.
 In the advanced stages, your hygienist cannot help you.
-You need more aggressive treatments from a Periodontist, such as laser surgery and bone or gum tissue grafts to help prevent tooth loss.
+You need more aggressive treatments from a Periodontist, laser surgery and bone or gum tissue grafts to help prevent tooth loss.

 How Teeth Cleaning Is Performed

-For patients with healthy teeth and gums, and even in those who have the earliest signs of gingivitis, a teeth cleaning usually involves three simple steps:
+For patients with healthy teeth and gums, and even in those who have the earliest signs of gingivitis, teeth cleaning usually involves three simple steps:

 Scaling: This procedure is carried out with a tool called a scaler.
 In cases where there are only a few small spots of hard calculus, your hygienist may use a manual scaler to remove tartar deposits from the teeth by gently scraping them.
 Tartar can also be removed with an ultrasonic scaler, which is an electronic device that uses a gentle vibration and a steady stream of water to break up larger pieces of tartar and wash away the particles.